DavidHickman/tnris.org/content/markdown/news/2015-12-07-year-in-review-2015-statewide-orthoimagery-project.md

 -- Insert map of border acquisition plan

-On the other hand, a more human-created issue has held up other parts of the state, namely, the border regions.
+In other parts of the state, namely, the border regions, primarily logistical issues have held up flight progress.
 In order to meet the image coverage requirements along the international border, Surdex must fly 15-20 miles into Mexican territory.
 This requires a thorough permitting process in coordination with Mexican Government authorities.

-## Focusing on Quality Control
+## A Focus on Quality

 The new natural color and color infrared orthoimagery are QC’d (Quality Controlled) by TNRIS staff and volunteers to ensure a nearly flawless quality product to accommodate a wide variety of mapping applications for public and private users throughout the state.